-SECTION I: AUDIT COMMITTEE EFFECTIVE AND INDEPENDENT AUDIT COMMITTEE
+SECTION I: AUDIT COMMITTEE

+EFFECTIVE AND INDEPENDENT AUDIT COMMITTEE

 The Audit Committee ("AC") was established on 28 August 2003.
 The AC comprises 3 Non- Executive Directors.
 The AC is chaired by an Independent NED, Mr. Tham Kut Cheong.
 The AC is comprised of members who are financially literate, possess the appropriate level of expertise and experience.
+The Audit Committee Report covering its terms of reference, composition, activities and attendance of the members are reported separately on pages 29 to 30.

-The Terms of Reference of the AC was last reviewed and updated on 31 May 2018 and is available at the corporate website at www.toyoink.com.my
+The Terms of Reference of the AC was last reviewed and updated on 24 July 2019 and is available at the corporate website at www.toyoink.com.my